MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 - `total_config.json` allows defining the settings of the experiment and it has to be the argument of the file `gen_config.py`.
 - `gen_config.py` generates a folder called `config` containing files to run each algorithm with the parameters chosen in `total_config.json` given as an input and a bash script to run experiments with a Slurm job scheduler.
 - `mylib` contains one folder for each algorithm with all the classes and functions needed to run them.
+- `bayes_optim.zip` contains the module bayes-optim with little changes to track the CPU time for the algorithm CMA-ES.
 - `Bayesian-Optimization.zip` contains the cloned repository [Bayesian-Optimization](https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO) with little changes to track the CPU time for the algorithms PCA-BO and KPCA-BO.
 - `RDUCB.zip` contains the cloned repository [RDUCB](https://github.com/huawei-noah/HEBO/tree/master/RDUCB) with little changes to track the CPU time for the algorithm RDUCB.
 - `Gpy.zip` and `GpyOpt.zip` contain the modules Gpy and GpyOpt, respectively, with little changes to track the CPU time for the algorithm RDUCB.